plewis/plewis.github.io/phylogenetics/hw-dpp.md

 ## Question 1

 Calculate the prior probabilities of all possible configurations of the 3 genes under the Dirichlet process model.
-Note that slide 7 in the March 10 lecture notes provides almost everything you need to answer this question.
+Note that slide 7 in the April 9 lecture notes provides almost everything you need to answer this question.

 | configuration | probability |
 | :-----------: | :---------: |